-By ending the draught with soothing rain, the Boddhisattva Akashagarbha rejuvenated life and nature in the valley.
-According to Buddhist tradition, pilgrims who visit the Eight Sacred Sites will be born in the Form-less realm.
+By ending the drought with soothing rain, the Boddhisattva Akashagarbha rejuvenated life and nature in the valley.
+According to Buddhist tradition, pilgrims who visit the Eight Sacred Sites will be born in the Formless realm.

 Lokeshvaras of Kathmandu

-Avalokiteshvara is the compassionate bodhisattva.
+Avalokiteshvara is a compassionate bodhisattva.
 In Sanskrit, he is known as Lokeshvara or Karunamaya, in Tibetan as Chenrizig, and in Chinese as Guanyin.
 In Kathmandu, there are four forms that are highly regarded.